Shongololo Express – Southern Cross Tour

 Next you visit Antelope Park, set in 3 000 acres of open savannah grassland, as well as Matobo National Park and site of Cecil John Rhodes’ grave.
 Then travel alonside Hwange National Park before stopping for another safari.
 Finally on the last day the train arrives in Victoria Falls where guests enjoy a walking tour of the village.
 And the undoubtedly majestic thunderous Falls with an afternoon sunset cruise on the mighty Zambezi River.

-72 guests are accommodated in 2 categories of comfortable en-suite cabins, each with double or twin beds.
-Two historically appointed dining cars set the scene for meals.
+72 guests are accommodated in 2 categories of en-suite cabins, each with double or twin beds: Gold Class and the slightly larger Emerald Class.
+Two dining cars set the scene for meals.
 Modern and traditional local cuisine is on offer with a selection of distinguished South African wines available.
 You can also opt to relax in the bar car, smoking lounge or the observation car with its open-air balcony at the back of the train.

 Each train has its own observation, bar, dining and accommodation carriages.
 As in any hotel, bedding and towels are provided and cabins are serviced daily.
 The en-suite double or twin cabins have adequate storage and the small closets are equipped with hangers and shelves.
 You have 2 options of accommodation:

 The Emerald Cabins: has a double bed with small lounge area & en-suite bathroom with a shower, toilet and basin.
 The cabin is 10 sqm and the bed 190 long x 150 cm wide (double bed size).

 The Gold Cabins: it has a double bed and en-suite bathroom with a shower, toilet and basin.
 The cabin is 7 sqm and the bed 190 x 190 cm (King sized bed).
 Both the Emerald and Gold cabins have a Twin option as well.